St. William Parish (Philadelphia): Art

-Señor de los Milagros

-A parishioner from the Hispanic community painted "Lord of the Miracles", (principal feast day: October 28), which hangs in the lower church.
+A parishioner from the Hispanic community painted Señor de los Milagros (English: Lord of the Miracles) which hangs in the lower church.
 It is a gift to St. William from the Peruvian people of the parish who make up a large portion of the local Hispanic community.
 Each year in October, the Peruvian Community of St. William host a celebration of this feast with a special Mass and procession around the neighborhood in which they carry a palanquin with a much larger version of this painting on their shoulders, followed by a festival in the hall.
 This celebration draws hundreds of people of Peruvian descent from across the Delaware Valley Region.

-Family Circus Comics

-St. William Parish displays artwork by Bil Keane, who created the comic strip, Family Circus.
+Artwork by Bil Keane, who created the comic strip, Family Circus, hang throughout the school buildings.
 Keane was a former student and was inducted into the Archdiocesan Hall of fame in November 1991.
 During a visit to the Parish in November 1991, he donated several posters that he created that relate to parish and school life.
-Keane's sketches, including a watercolor self-portrait, hang throughout the school buildings.
+Keane's sketches include a watercolor self-portrait.